SebPavailler/data-science-capstone-cyo/README.md

 Files:
+- Activities.json - the data file used for this project
 - notebook.rmd - R notebook for the project
 - script.R - fully commented R script to execute the project
 - report.pdf - knitted report from R knitr